alexwforsythe/tmux-which-key/README.md

    }
    ```

-3. Configure the plugin directly through the home manager options using an attribute
+3. For customized settings, configure the plugin directly through the exposed home
-   set mirroring a YAML configuration.
+   manager `settings` option with an attribute set mirroring a YAML configuration.
+   The home manager module takes care of building `init.tmux` during each generation.
+   The `settings` option does not strictly enforce the configuration schema, but
+   it is validated using `check-jsonschema` so that any configuration errors will
+   be visible with `nix log`.

    ```nix
    # tmux.nix